Exchange student ambassadors share their experiences at Queen's Law.

 Tim van den Bosch

 On exchange from the University of Groningen, Fall 2017

-"My preparation for my exchange to Queen's University in Kingston, Canada was short and hectic, since I received my conformation that I had been accepted to study for a semester abroad pretty late.
+"My preparation for my exchange to Queen's University in Kingston, Canada was short and hectic, since I received my confirmation that I had been accepted to study for a semester abroad pretty late.
 But once I received confirmation, I was more than thrilled.
 Having already studied abroad in South Korea previously, I knew how much fun being part of a large group of international students and exploring a new country and culture would be!

-After a 10 hour flight from Amsterdam to Toronto with a layover in Copenhagen and a 3 hour bus ride straight to Kingston, I was finally at the place that would be my home for the coming months.
+After a 10-hour flight from Amsterdam to Toronto with a layover in Copenhagen and a 3-hour bus ride straight to Kingston, I was finally at the place that would be my home for the coming months.

 Upon opening the door of my house I found through Facebook, I was immediately surprised by the big Canadian hospitality, as my roommates had turned out all the lights and surprised me with a Welcome Tim party.
-Even my immense jet lag and fatigue from traveling couldn’t ruin a good night out with the boys.
+Even my immense jet lag and fatigue from travelling couldn’t ruin a good night out with the boys.

 After settling down and the amazing NEWTS Orientation, in which you are able to meet a lot of exchange students (there are over 350!), I finally started to feel at home.
 The campus is relatively small and most of the lectures, shops, and restaurants are within walking distance.
 When strolling around campus, you will constantly run into friendly faces and be overwhelmed by the friendly and open Canadians and exchange students.

 The lectures last longer than I was used to at my home university, and the teachers do demand that you keep up with your readings.
 On the other hand, the teachers are way more open, helpful and actually interested in you as a student.
 Classes are also more engaging than in the Netherlands.
 Teachers really want students to be involved in the learning process, which I found very pleasant.